KevsterV/KevsterV.github.io/index.md

 * [Lab 2](https://github.com/cpsc-pilot-fall-2022/cpsc-120-lab-02-KevsterV)

     Lab 2, part-3 was a favorite because it my very first time getting to know coding.
-The purpose for this lab was get familiar with the basics like git cloning, making changes on visual code and pushing those changes in the terminal to github.
+The purpose for this lab was to get familiar with the basics like git cloning, making changes on visual code and pushing those changes in the terminal to github.
 Part-3 was about using format and lint, we were provided with a program that worked but needed some cleaning.
 It was my job to fix the program to make it look crispy clean.

 * [Lab 7](https://github.com/cpsc-pilot-fall-2022/cpsc-120-lab-07-helen-and-landon/tree/main/part-2)